Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Introduction

-Only a limited number of existing works have ever considered the benefit-risk balance and all are restricted to the single-stage decision making problem.
-Among them, most of the methods pre-specified a utility function that unifies the benefit and risk into one composite outcome, and proposed to learn optimal treatment decision through maximizing the utility function \citep{lee_bayesian_2015,butler_incorporating_2018}.
-One major disadvantage of these methods is that the choice of the utility function is often subjective.
-More recently, \citet{wang_learning_2018} reformulated the problem into a constrained optimization problem which maximizes the reward outcome subject to a risk constraint, and developed a weighted learning framework for solving the optimal rule.
-However, no theoretical justification was provided for the proposed method and extending the framework to study DTRs with multiple-stage risks is nontrivial.
+Only a limited number of existing works in DTRs have ever considered the benefit-risk balance, and most of them are restricted to the single-stage decision-making problem.
+Among them, most of the methods prespecified a utility function to unify the benefit and risk into one composite outcome and proposed to learn optimal decision through maximizing the utility function \citep{lee_bayesian_2015,butler_incorporating_2018}.
+A major disadvantage of these utility-based approaches is that the choice of the utility function is often subjective and cannot yield decision rules that strictly control the risks.
+More recently, \citet{wang_learning_2018} reformulated the problem into a constrained optimization problem that maximizes the reward outcome subject to a risk constraint and developed a weighted learning framework for solving the optimal rule.
+However, no theoretical justification was provided for the proposed method, and extending the framework to study DTRs with multiple-stage risks is nontrivial.
+Computationally intensive methods have also been proposed to estimate the optimal rules for either competing risks or under a single safety constraint \citep{laber_set-valued_2014,laber_identifying_2018}, but these methods cannot be easily extended to multiple constraints.